Jheavilin/sample_app/README.markdown

 Project: samplel-app
 Colour: Red
+ once again, to test the $git commit -am "Modified the README file" command

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.